MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 When a survey is blocked automatically, the administrator receives a daily notification in **Message center** with an option to unblock the survey.
 For information about how to unblock a survey, see [Review and unblock forms detected and blocked for potential phishing](https://support.office.com/article/review-and-unblock-forms-detected-and-blocked-for-potential-phishing-879a90d7-6ef9-4145-933a-fb53a430bced).

+## Add restrictions in text questions

+Text questions allow you to add restrictions when you want your respondents to provide answers as a number, an email, or in a predefined format such as booking ID.

+To add restrictions:

+1. In the text question, select **More settings for question** (...), and then select **Restrictions**.
+2. Select one of the following options from the **Restrictions** list:
+    - **Number**: Allows you restrict the input to only numbers.
+You can choose to restrict the numbers by selecting from the various options such as Only number, Greater than, Less than, Between, and many others.
+    - **Email**: Allows you restrict the input to only a valid email address.
+    - **Custom**: Allows you to define a regular expression and restrict the input that matches the defined expression.

 ### See also